vlucas/frisby-site/source/docs/api/index.md

 object in an array.

 ##### All Objects in an Array
-To use expectJSON and expectJSONContains test all objects in an array, simply append a path with an asterisk character, so the path looks like args.path.myarray.* if the array is at the root level, just use '*' as the path.
+To use expectJSON and expectJSONContains to test all objects in an array, simply append a path with an asterisk character, so the path looks like args.path.myarray.* if the array is at the root level, just use '*' as the path.